-The body of Election Commission is central to the idea of a successful democracy.
-Especially with respect to a country as large and as vast like India, both in terms of size and diversity, it becomes imperative to be well prepared with respect to all the important aspects of this institution for our UPSC/Civil Services preliminary as well as mains examination.
+The Election Commission of India is central to the idea of a successful democracy.
+Especially with respect to a country as large and as vast like India, both in terms of size and diversity, it becomes imperative to be well prepared with respect to all the important aspects of this institution for the Civil Services 2019 preliminary as well as mains examination.

-The powers of the Election Commission can be seen under 3 headings :
+The powers of the Election Commission can be studied under three headings :

 - Administrative Powers

 - Advisory Powers

 - Quasi-Judicial Powers

 Let us discuss each of them one by one.

 - The commission has been empowered to function in accordance to the Delimitation Commission Act and define the territorial boundaries of electoral constituencies for different elections.

 - It has been given powers to register and deregister any political party or entity.

 - It is empowered to enforce the ‘Model Code of Conduct’ for election campaigns and ensures its implementation.